 Phosphorylation Site Identification Service

 Phosphorylation site identification is a proteomics analysis service focused on detecting and locating phosphorylation sites on proteins.
 Phosphorylation is one of the most common post-translational modifications, referring to the covalent attachment of a phosphate group to serine (Ser), threonine (Thr), or tyrosine (Tyr) residues.
 It plays a central role in regulating biological processes such as signal transduction, cell cycle progression, and metabolic responses.
-This service typically integrates efficient phosphopeptide enrichment techniques (such as TiO₂ or IMAC) with high-resolution mass spectrometry platforms and computational approaches to identify or predict phosphorylation sites within specific proteins or across the proteome, and provides corresponding peptide sequences and spectral information.
+This service typically integrates efficient phosphopeptide enrichment techniques (such as TiO₂ or IMAC) with high-resolution mass spectrometry platforms to identify or predict phosphorylation sites within specific proteins or across the proteome, and provides corresponding peptide sequences and spectral information.

 The phosphorylation site identification service is widely applied in areas such as signaling pathway research, kinase target screening, drug mechanism studies, biomarker discovery, and the investigation of tumor and immune regulation.
 It is particularly valuable for uncovering key phosphorylation events involved in dynamic regulatory processes and helps elucidate molecular regulatory networks under physiological and pathological conditions.